 Santiam, N. Indigo, and McKenzie Units

 Hunting success is dependent upon securing access to private lands with turkeys, and on early scouting.
-Hunters who are having issues gaining access to private lands are advised to participate in ODFW .
+Hunters who are having issues gaining access to private lands are advised to participate in ODFW Hunt by Reservation Program.
 Turkeys are most often found on private lands in the foothills along the west side of these units.
 It is uncommon to find turkeys in the Douglas-fir forests at higher elevations.

 For hunters that have done their homework and obtained access to private lands, hunting can be very good in the McKenzie, N. Indigo, and southern portions of the Santiam units.
-Turkey are not abundant in the northern portions (north of Silverton) of the Santiam Unit and hunters will have difficulty finding the few scattered flocks.
+There have been recent reports of turkeys on private lands around the outskirts of Silverton and Oregon City, so limited private land opportunities do exist, but turkeys are not abundant in the northern portions (north of Silverton) of the Santiam Unit and hunters will have difficulty finding the few scattered flocks.

-Winter conditions in 2019-20 were conducive to high survival for turkeys.
-Also, over the past several years turkey numbers appear to be increasing and the distribution of flocks has clearly increased.
-That said, the vast majority of flocks spend most of their time on private land because habitat types on most public lands are not productive for these birds.
+Surveys of upland bird broods in the summer of 2021 indicated survival of poults was high going into fall.
+When combined with winter conditions in 2021-22 that were conducive to high survival for turkeys, populations are clearly on the increase in Coos County.
+Turkeys are now in and around every municipality and residential area in the county.
+The vast majority of flocks spend most of their time on private land because habitat types on most public lands are not productive for these birds.

 Gaining permission to hunt on private land is clearly the most effective way to hunt turkeys in Coos County.
 However, looking for pockets of public land that are in close proximity to private land birds can be a productive tactic for hunting these birds too.
 In Coos County much of the BLM lands are scattered small tracts of land surrounded by private lands.